-With the aforementioned epic history, everyone thinks they know a thing or two about London; Big Ben is the clock not the tower, London Bridge is not the one near the Tower of London etc. But with history and innovation stuffed into every inch of the city, there’s plenty even Londoners don’t know about this everchanging metropolis.
-Here’s a few interesting things to keep in mind while planning your next trip to the capital, or for Londoners when we can get out and about again!
+With the aforementioned epic history, everyone thinks they know a thing or two about London.
+Big Ben is the clock not the tower, London Bridge is not the one near the Tower of London etc. But with history and innovation stuffed into every inch of the city, there’s plenty even Londoners don’t know about this everchanging metropolis.
+Here’s a few interesting things to keep in mind while planning your next trip to the capital.

 Home to well-known attractions including Camden Market, Hampstead Heath and London Zoo, North London is also a place of ghosts and history.

 Ghosts and Ghouls

 Highgate Cemetery isn’t exactly what’s known as a ‘hidden gem’.
 Most visitors just flock to the eastern side of the cemetery to see its most famous resident, Karl Marx.